-Many of you have full-sized families all at home quarantined for over 15 days now, many of our businesses put on hold, and the inability to leave our houses.
+Many of you have full-sized families all at home quarantined for months now, many of our businesses put on hold, and the inability to leave our houses.
 Yeap, safe to say…STRESSED.

-Before we jump into WHAT do to do mitigate stress, let’s start off with a little addition by subtraction in your training, lifestyle and habits.
+Before we jump into WHAT to do to mitigate stress, let’s start off with a little addition by subtraction in your training, lifestyle, and habits.

 Here’s a shortlist of what NOT to do: